oraby8/compound-word-splitter-ar/README.md

 # Compound words Splitter.
-A recursive python script to break down compound arabic word
+A recursive python script to break down compound arabic word using spellchecker and splitter algorithm
 # Installation

 The splitter is written in Python and requires a recent version of Python to